How to Manage Split Orders and Shipments: A Guide for Retailers

 Split shipments can be intentional or a result of an unavoidable circumstance.
 For example, customers might want their orders split by brand or categories for faster delivery.
 In such an instance, it’s intentional.

 However, split shipment can also occur when there is insufficient inventory to cover an order or the items in an order are kept in different warehouses.
+When items are stored in different locations, a separate shipment may be required for each, so the customer receives their order in parts rather than one shipment.

 Why Do Split Shipments Happen?